Jiiks/MKVExtractTUI/readme.md

 Settings are located in `/home/user/.config/MkvExtractTUI`or`XDG_CONFIG_HOME/MkvExtractTUI`

 ## TODO
-- Most of the command line options
+- Most of the command line options :heavy_check_mark:
+- Guiless mode
 - Settings store
 - Support for other than srt
 - Confirm overwrite